idearium/cli/README.md

 };
 ```

+The command `c project init` can be used to initialise a project.
+It will generate a `c.js` file as a starting point, although, it will need to be completed.

 ### Docker configuration

 The Idearium cli supports a Docker configuration.
 The Docker configuration can be used to define locations of multiple Dockerfiles within your project.